 Ontario Mills is ringing in the Lunar New Year with a family-friendly festival including face painting, Lion Dancers, Kung Fu and more!
 The Year of the Rat celebration at Ontario Mills will include:

 - Kung Fu Performances

 - Balloon Twisters

-Best Lunar New Year Festivals in San Diego
+Best Lunar New Year Festivals Near San Diego

-Lunar Year Tet Festival at Qualcomm Stadium, San Diego (Feb.
-1-3)
+San Diego Lunar New Year Festival at Qualcomm Stadium, San Diego (Jan.
+17 – 19)

 The Lunar New Year is an important Asian holiday that has been celebrated for thousands of years throughout the world, especially in Asia.
-2019 marks the Year of the Pig, a sincere and brave animal that represents honesty, intelligence, and reliability.
-Pig’s positive enthusiastic energy and easygoing nature will make for an exciting festival as we continue our mission to revitalize San Diego’s Little Saigon Cultural and Commercial District.
-The festival will include an array of exotic food stations, unique vendor booths, cultural village, non-stop live entertainment and concerts, dog costume contest, Pho eating contest, plus traditional martial arts demonstrations and Lion Dance performances, firecrackers show.
-It is also one of the only events in the county offering diverse carnival rides appropriate for all ages.
+The festival includes an array of exotic food stations, unique vendor booths, cultural village, non-stop live entertainment and concerts, dog costume contest, carnival rides, Pho eating contest, plus traditional martial arts demonstrations and Lion Dance performances, firecrackers show.
+Ticketed event.
+Free parking.

-San Diego Test Festival at Mira Mesa Community Park, San Diego (Feb.
-8-10)
+San Diego Tet Festival at Mira Mesa Community Park, San Diego (Jan.
+24 – 26)

 How do you celebrate Lunar New Year in Southern California?
 Did I miss any events?
-If so, please leave them in the comment section.
+If so, please let me know in the comment section below!